 Many are concerned that a tour will only show them the highlights and best aspects of the college.
 Why would an official tour talk about the negatives and drawbacks, after all?

 You should definitely take a self-guided tour before or after the official one, to familiarize yourself with the entirety of campus.
 This can be a great time to talk with other current students.

 What if I can’t afford a visit?

+This is one of the more important college visit questions.
 Visits, unfortunately, are not free.
-In addition to sign-up fees, there’s also travel and lodging expenses.
+In addition to sign-up fees, there are also travel and lodging expenses.
 Luckily there are fee waivers you can qualify for, that cover all or partial cost for you.

-If price is still an issue, you can check out online virtual tours—it’s not ideal, but is a good back up option if you can’t visit in person.
+If the price is still an issue, you can check out online virtual tours—it’s not ideal, but it is a good back up option if you can’t visit in person.

 How many times should I visit a single college?

 If you can, visit a potential college more than once.
 A second visit can help you narrow the list further, or give you a new perspective after visiting other schools.
 It’s also worthwhile to visit again after you’ve actually been accepted to that school, and things get “real.”

 How many colleges on my list should I visit?